andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 Title: Ruby: functional programming

 In one of my previous jobs I worked as a full stack engineer on a codebase with a Ruby backend and a Javascript/React frontend.
 Having used Clojure a fair bit in my spare time I was keen to code in a functional style.
-In Javascript this is relatively easy as it supports first class functions (functions as values).
-But at first glance this seems trickier in Ruby as it doesn't have first class functions.
+At first glance this seems tricky in Ruby as it doesn't have first class functions.

 ### Lambda

-Ruby might not have first class functions.
-But it does have `lambda`.
+Ruby might not have first class functions but it does have `lambda`.

-We can assign a `lanbda` to a value.
+We can assign a `lanbda` to a value:

 ```Ruby
 add = lambda {|x, y| x + y}
 ```

-We can return a `lambda` from a function.
+We can return a `lambda` from a function:

 ```Ruby
 def identity (x)